 The Company may employ investment techniques and financial derivative instruments for efficient portfolio management and investment purposes, subject to the conditions and within the limits from time to time laid down by the Central Bank.
 It is not proposed that the Funds will employ investment techniques and financial derivative instruments including, but not limited to trading in futures and options and other derivatives for investment purposes.
-The Funds may use investment techniques and financial derivative instruments including futures and options and other derivative instruments, for efficient portfolio management (namely; for the purposes of reducing risk, reducing costs or generating additional capital or income for the Company) with details of the appropriate risks associated taking into account the risk profile of the Company with such instruments set out in the section of this Prospectus entitled "Risk Factors" and the general provisions of the Regulations.
+The Funds may use investment techniques and financial derivative instruments including, but not limited to trading futures and options and other derivative instruments, for efficient portfolio management (namely; for the purposes of reducing risk, reducing costs or generating additional capital or income for the Company) with details of the appropriate risks associated taking into account the risk profile of the Company with such instruments set out in the section of this Prospectus entitled "Risk Factors" and the general provisions of the Regulations.

 The Funds may use investment techniques and financial derivative instruments relating to transferable securities for efficient portfolio management purposes and details of the risks associated with such instruments are set out in the section entitled "Risk Factors".
 The Company shall supply to a Shareholder on request supplementary information in relation to the quantitative risk management limits applied by it, the risk management methods used by it and any recent developments in the risk and yield characteristics for the main categories of financial derivative instruments used for efficient portfolio management purposes.
 A list of the Regulated Markets on which the financial derivative instruments may be quoted or traded is set out in Schedule 1.
 Currency options, forward currency options, interest rate swap and exchange rate swap contracts may be used by the Funds for efficient portfolio management purposes.
-Options will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
+Options will be used to hedge or achieve exposure to a particular currency instead of holding that currency.
+Forward foreign exchange transactions will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
 Swaps will be used to hedge existing long positions.